ForeverBlue816/GRACE/README.md

 <a id="citation"></a>
 ## 📝 Citation

-If you use GRACE or the released checkpoints in your research, please cite:
+If GRACE or the released checkpoints help your research, please cite:

 ```bibtex
 @inproceedings{chen2026gated,